Woukie/MapImageObjects/Thunderstore/Core/README.md

 You can finally add images from the web to your maps!
 Images can be placed and configured extensively in the editor with the editor mod (MapImageObjectsEditor).

+⚠ [WARNING] This mod uses urls to load images while you play the game! ⚠
+- If you are a map maker, host the files somewhere where the hosters don't mind you doing this.
+- Also, make sure the links you use are permanent!

 ## Features

 - Collision
+- Non-Collision
 - Editor Tools
 - Shadows
 - Lots of object properties!